-When home buyers purchase a traditional single-family home, their lot consists of two side yards.
-While this is known to be the standard home lot, some homes only have one yard or don’t even have a yard at all.
-Read on to learn more about the advantages and disadvantages of a zero lot line house.
+When home buyers purchase a traditional single-family home, their lot often consists of two side yards.
+While this is known to be the standard home lot, some homes have only one yard or no yard at all.
+Let’s take a look at the advantages and disadvantages of a zero lot line house.

 What Is A Zero Lot Line?

-First, let’s define a zero lot line house: It’s a residential property that comes up to or lies on the home’s property line.
+First, let’s define a zero lot line house: It’s a residential property that comes up to or sits on the home’s property line.
 Because one side of the home’s structure is near the edge of the lot, the property has no room between the house and the boundary line.
-Zero lot lines exist to create more interior space for homeowners, while only requiring them to pay for a lot large enough to hold the house.
+Zero lot lines exist to create more interior space for homeowners while only requiring homeowners to pay for a lot large enough to hold the house.
 This can affect a zero lot line’s property value.

 Zero lot line homes are most common in urban areas with a high population density.
-They offer an alternative to condos and townhouses, while providing housing options for more people in a tightly packed region.
-Some of the most common types of zero lot line homes are rowhouses, garden homes, townhouses and patio homes.
+They offer an alternative to condominiums while providing housing options for more people in a tightly packed region.
+Some of the most common types of zero lot line homes are row houses, garden homes, townhouses and patio homes.

-In terms of zoning laws for zero lot lines, all regulations deciding whether a lot will be zoned for a zero lot line or not are predetermined by the land developer and the city.
+In terms of zoning laws for zero lot lines, all regulations are predetermined by the land developer and the city.

 Advantages Of Zero Lot Line Homes

-Having less land also means homeowners don’t have to deal with landscaping.
-This means homeowners don’t have to handle their own upkeeping or pay for professionals to tend to their yards.
+- Less maintenance: Having less land means homeowners don’t need to deal with landscaping.
+Homeowners probably won’t have to handle much upkeep or pay for professionals to tend to their yards.

-Avoiding yard work is a big reason why buyers often choose apartments or condos.
-But one reason zero lot line houses are preferred to apartments and condos are because they provide more privacy and independence for residents, while still being low maintenance.
-Instead of having to share numerous walls with neighbors in an apartment or condo, residents of zero lot line houses only share a few walls or no walls with their neighbors.
+- More privacy than in an apartment or condo: Zero lot line houses are often preferred over apartments and condos because they provide more privacy and independence for residents while still being low maintenance.
+Instead of having to share numerous walls with neighbors in an apartment or condo, residents of these homes only share a few walls or no walls with their neighbors.
 This allows for less noise and more privacy.

 Disadvantages Of Zero Lot Line Homes

-The main disadvantage to living in a zero lot line home is having little privacy compared to a traditional house.
-In addition, there’s not a lot of space separating your property from your neighbor’s property, and sometimes the window placement can be problematic.
+- Less privacy than traditional homes: The main disadvantage to living in a zero lot line home is little privacy compared to a traditional house.
+There’s not a lot of space separating your property from your neighbor’s property, and sometimes the window placement can be problematic, too.

-Because zero lot line homes can be closer to the road than homes on larger lots, there can be more noise from cars and traffic, especially if the home is located on a busy street.
+- More road noise: Because zero lot line homes can be closer to the road than homes on larger lots, you may hear more noise from cars and traffic, especially if the home is on a busy street.

-Finally, another disadvantage to a zero lot line house is owning little land and not having the ability to expand the home if desired.
-Because of these factors, zero lot line homes don’t always fare well on the real estate market.
+- Less room to expand: Another common zero lot line problem is owning little land and lacking the ability to expand the home if desired.
+Because of these factors, zero lot line homes don’t always fare as well on the real estate market.

 Is A Zero Lot Line Home For You?